sonatype-nexus-community/sonatype-platform-browser-extension/README.md

 1. See issue [#36](https://github.com/sonatype-nexus-community/sonatype-platform-browser-extension/issues/36)
 2. Run on a public instance of jFrog Artifactory - support coming soon
-3. Where the Public Registry maintains pages for all versions, navigation to specific versions can be supported
+3. By default we lookup the Source Distribution.
+Where no Source Distribution is published we lookup the first Built Distribution - this can lead to an incomplete view of risk - [read more](#pypi-packages-with-no-source-distribution)

 ### Private Hosted Registries